Rhedir gan School of Human and Behavioural Sciences

 Working as a sport and exercise science practitioner is an exciting and expanding career route in the UK and beyond.
 Practitioners may work to improve athlete performance in areas such as, strength and conditioning, performance psychology, performance physiology or sport nutrition; or focus on health and well-being of the general or clinical populations in roles such as exercise rehabilitators, health and well-being advisers or exercise professionals.

 This module will help you to develop the key practical and theoretical competencies needed to provide sport and exercise science support to client(s).This development process will then be put into action with a supervised period of client work in your preferred area e.g. performance or health physiology or psychology; or exercise rehabilitation.

-Part 2 (Semester 2) will involve completing a period of supervised applied sport and exercise science support with a client and presenting a coherent and critical evaluation of this support work.
+Part 2 (Semester 2) - Evidenced based practice in client support, ethical approaches to supporting clients.
+Part 2 will also involve completing a period of supervised applied sport and exercise science support with a client and presenting a coherent and critical evaluation of this support work.
 This process will be supported by your supervisor and additional whole group progress reviews (Case Study).

 NB.
 Module failure will require resit assessment (exact date TBC but expected to be between June and July 2022).

 Part 1 A one-page assessment of current experience and applied competencies including overall Goals in preparation for the Part 2 Case Study is presented.
 Goal sheets are clearly presented, and there is a good link between levels claimed and supporting evidence.
 An accurate list of workshops, activities and supervisory meetings attended is presented.
 Reflections on workshops, other activities and supervisory process completed.
 There is good organisation, structure and clarity to the goal sheets, there will be evidence of some depth in the content of the goal sheets and reflections.